 Today’s technologies have the advantage of being global.

 So change the language of your cell phone, your game console, your computer, facebook or twitter.

 This way, you will always be in touch with your foreign language while surfing your favorite websites with pleasure.

 The best way to apply the previous point: simply go abroad!

-You’ve understood that the more frequent the contact, the better you learn: so ideally go alone, to a large family abroad, without listening to any French, and the progress will of course be spectacular, in proportion to the time spent.
+You have understood that the more frequent the contact, the better you learn so ideally go alone, to a large family abroad, without listening to any French, and the progress will, of course, be spectacular, in proportion to the time spent.